Temple (TV series)

-Temple is a British medical crime drama television series.
-Created by Mark O'Rowe, and starring Mark Strong, Carice Van Houten and Daniel Mays, it is based on the Norwegian drama Valkyrien, and premiered 13 September 2019 on Sky One.

-On 1 November 2019, Sky renewed Temple for a second series, which began airing on 28 October 2021.
+Temple is a British medical crime drama television series created by Mark O'Rowe and based on the 2017 Norwegian series Valkyrien.
+It stars Mark Strong, Carice Van Houten, Daniel Mays, and Catherine McCormack in main roles, and premiered on 13 September 2019 on Sky One.
+In November 2019, it was renewed for a second series, which premiered on 28 October 2021 on Sky Max, following the shutdown of Sky One.

-Synopsis
+Premise

 In a labyrinth of abandoned service tunnels below Temple Underground Station, Daniel Milton (Mark Strong), a highly respected surgeon, runs an illegal medical clinic that treats criminals and other desperate patients who cannot or will not seek help from regular medical facilities.
 Daniel sets up the clinic to find a cure for his wife, Beth (Catherine McCormack), who suffers from a terminal illness.
 Lee (Daniel Mays), a Temple station staff member, and Anna (Carice van Houten), a medical researcher, help him run the clinic.
 The series focuses on the secrecy, exits and issues of trust as the clinic treats its patients as well as Daniel's need for money to fund his research.